bartczernicki/Articles/20230326-Make-Great-Decisions-Using-Ben-Franklins-Pros-And-Cons-Method/Readme.md

 ## Example

-## Why This Simple 250 Yeard Old Process Matters
+## Why This Simple 250 Year Old Decision Making Method Matters

 Most people in their personal lives or even in business context do not use a systematic or organized reasoning process.
 Even important or high-stakes decisions are made using "expertise" or "gut feel".
 Most decisions are biased, indivuals naturally have preferences and prefer one alternative to another.
 There is nothing wrong with having a preference.
 However, there needs to be a discipline imposed in order to overcome biases and personal preferences.